AN AMERICAN MODERNIST

 She vacationed on Martha’s Vineyard in 1950 and chose to capture her impressions of the island in pastel.
 She returned in 52, and this time chose watercolor, possibly more suited to the Island atmosphere.

-After working for the phone company in NYC for 27 years, in 1974, she moved back to Fort Worth introducing her husband to life in Texas.
+After working for the phone company in NYC for 27 years, in 1974, she moved back to Fort Worth.
 Although while living in New York, she continued to show in important Texas and regional shows, retirement provided the opportunity to focus on her art.
 She started exhibiting with the Evelyn Siegel Gallery in Fort Worth and entering competitive shows all over Texas.
-Nine years after their move, Marjorie and Francis divorced and he moved back to NYC.

 About the time Marjorie entered the Art Students League in NYC, she fell in love with color and was won over by Modernist art.
 During her vacations she filled drawing books with plein-air, almost fauve like, pastels and watercolors of ebullient trees, fast flowing rivers, and assemblages of hyper-colored rocks.
 Upon her return to the city, her favorite pastels and watercolors would often evolve into studies for oil paintings.